williycole/cb-site/content/blog/9-30-24-go-wsl-nvim.md

 Now you should be fully setup to Debug your Go projects with Neovim on WSL!
 Obviously there still a lot that could be done to further clean up this setup/debug experience, if you looked at or used my [dotfiles](https://github.com/williycole/dotfiles) you might have even noticed plenty of todos as I will likely iterate on this in the future and make another post as I learn/cleanup my neovim setup.

-If you have any questions or trouble feel free to leave a comment.
+If you have any questions or trouble, feel free to leave a comment.
 I really hope this was helpful to someone, and I appreciate you if you made it this far and are reading this!